 - Hotel website: Wynn Las Vegas & Encore

 - Tip: enjoy free VIP amenities when booking via Virtuoso (e.g. room upgrade, $30 per person breakfast credit per day, early check-in, late checout, $50.00 USD resort credit & $50 spa credit, once per stay).

-Stunningly designed and beautifully appointed, Mandarin Oriental, Las Vegas is the only Forbes triple 5-star luxury hotel at the heart of The Strip.
-Mandarin Oriental Hotel, Las Vegas towers 47 stories high above the legendary city.
+Stunningly designed and beautifully appointed, Waldorf Astoria Las Vegas – formerly a Mandarin Oriental hotel – is the only Forbes triple 5-star luxury hotel at the heart of The Strip.
+The property towers 47 stories high above the legendary city.
 With views of the city and the desert, the hotel offers the perfect mix of style, serenity and luxury in a non-gaming and smoke-free environment.
 The 23rd floor Sky Lobby is a spectacular entry point to a chic bar, gourmet dining, and discreet luxury.
 The 392 rooms and suites are fantastically comfortable with a sleek décor incorporating subtle Asian-inspired touches.
 Bathrooms are spectacular with views through the floor-to-ceiling windows; but nothing compares to the top three suites at the hotel, spanning 3,000 sq. feet each.
 The gourmet fusion restaurants and advanced leisure facilities are second to none, while the 5-star, Asian inspired luxury service is truly unbeatable.

 - Other accolades: Waldorf Astoria Las Vegas also features in my top 10 list of the best luxury hotels in the USA.